twitham1/kjv-bible-lyric-files/README.md

 The King James Holy Bible in 1189 Lyric format files (*.lrc)

-This code generates LRC text files to sit alongside KJV audio files for scripture display while corresponding sound plays in your favorite player.
+This code generates LRC text files to sit alongside KJV audio files for scripture display while corresponding audio plays in your favorite player.
 I use MythMusic of MythTV.
 Other options might be found at:

 https://en.wikipedia.org/wiki/LRC_(file_format)#Support

-Grab a release file from github to get a full set of .lrc files for your .mp3 files, see INSTALL options below.
+Grab a release file from github to get a full set of .lrc files for compatible .mp3 files, see INSTALL options below.

 These .lrc files distribute the time of the audio recording across the "reading syllables" of the text.
 This yields a display within a line